kshetrisunny/portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deploy
+Open package.json and then, in script section add the following script.

+"scripts": { // ... "deploy": "ng b --prod --base-href https://USERNAME.github.io/DEPOT_NAME/ && npx ngh --dir=dist/Project_Name" },

+And now, you can build and deploy to GitHub Pages with a single command: npm run deploy